pmdevita/hikari-atsume/docs/tutorial/tutorial_3.md

-# Making a First Component
+# Making A First Component

 Atsume divides bot functionality into separate "components", which are modular units that are meant to contain a single cohesive set of functionality for your bot.
 It could be a set of unrelated fun commands,